10 Things Every Business Owners Should Know About Marketing

-Being a business coach I realized many of the business owners think It’s hard enough to keep up with running your business, let alone the best ways to market it.
+As a Digital marketing company owner, I realized many of the business owners thinks, It’s hard enough to keep up with running your business, let alone the best ways to market it.
 I’m writing this post to help business owners informed and on top of what’s important for your business’s growth and success. im not gonna say its gonna be easy, it requires you to do some work. let’s dive in.

 1. Your UVP

 Your unique value proposition is what sets you apart from your competitors.
 It’s the thing(s) you do to help your customers in ways that your competitors don’t (or can’t).
 Every successful business has a UVP, whether they’ve articulated it or not.
 If you don’t know your business’s unique value proposition, you need to; and then you need to incorporate it into your content and messaging.

 Search engines have radically improved their understanding of locality, and having your business correctly identified and optimized for local search is crucial for attracting the right customers.
 This means optimizing your website with your location in mind, getting your business listings in local directories set up, and tagging your location in your social media posts.
 If you don’t have a website get one today, you don’t know what are you losing. dominate google now.

 Complementary businesses are your natural source for partnerships and joint promotion opportunities.
 Both you and your partner stand to benefit from an expanded audience and increased value.